 We ask students to complete a series of activities designed to develop particular leadership skills.
 These activities are split up into five categories:

 - Inspire a Shared Vision

 - Challenge the Process

 - Encourage the Heart.

 Activities include taking part in the National Debating Competition, welcoming international students at Sydney Airport, and volunteering for Orientation.

 Once you complete an activity from each category, you’ll move on to the next level of activities, from bronze to silver and then to gold.
-All students who complete a level are recognised upon graduation with the ACU Leadership Program Certificate.
+All students who complete a level are recognised with the ACU Leadership Program Certificate.

 Join a student association

 Put your hand up to get involved with one of our student associations, either on your local campus or at the national level.